 SA Health and SA Water test wastewater for fragments of SARS-CoV- 2, the virus that causes Coronavirus disease (COVID-19).

-Samples are collected at a number of wastewater treatment plants and at selected subcatchment locations across South Australia.
+Samples are collected at a number of wastewater treatment plants in Metropolitan Adelaide and regional areas of South Australia.

 Testing wastewater can help track COVID-19 infections in the community including changes over time, provide information on case detection rates and assist in detecting variants of the virus.